 - Withdrawal or cancellation must be in writing to Student Life.
-A withdrawal form with all necessary signatures must be obtained. - Tuition, Room and Board (less special course fees) will be refunded: 100% if officially withdrawn or cancelled prior to the first day of classes; 90% in the first week of the term; and no refund thereafter.
-For terms less than the standard 15 weeks but at least six weeks, these refund periods will be adjusted proportionally.
-For terms less than six weeks, no refunds are applicable after the first day of class. - Discipline In case of dismissal for breach of college disciplinary rules, no refund will be given . - Appeals Appeals to the refund policy due to unusual circumstances should be in writing to the Chief Financial Officer, and must include documentation and proof of the unusual circumstances. - Graduate Assistants Graduate assistant interns are responsible for all fees, fines, and other applicable charges outside of the tuition charge.
+A withdrawal form with all necessary signatures must be obtained. - Tuition, Room and Board (less special course fees) will be refunded: 100% if officially withdrawn or cancelled prior to the first day of classes; 90% in the first week of the term; and no refund

+- Discipline In case of dismissal for breach of college disciplinary rules, no refund will be given . - Appeals Appeals to the refund policy due to unusual circumstances should be in writing to the Chief Financial Officer, and must include documentation and proof of the unusual circumstances. - Graduate Assistants Graduate assistant interns are responsible for all fees, fines, and other applicable charges outside of the tuition charge.
 Qualified Graduate Assistants will receive a Staff Tuition Benefit that covers tuition costs only.